galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > > <solution-title></solution-title>
 > > 1.
 The violin plot can make the associations between clusters and markers look clearer, since each cluster is plotted separately and labelled by number.
 Some of the markers are clearly expressed mainly in one or a few clusters, while others like LYZ and S100A4 are expressed across most of the clusters.
 > > 2.
 None of the markers are unique to a specific cluster - there are always a few dots (or cells) in the other clusters that are expressing these genes.
 We can also see that the expression level varies within each cluster as there are cells at different positions along the vertical axis.
 As well as looking at the expression level in individual cells (dots) we can compare the overall expression patterns by looking at the coloured violin shapes, which show us where most of the cells in each cluster are plotted.
 For example, in the plots for the separate preprocessing route, we can see there was more variation in the expression level of NKG7 in cluster 4 (where the violin shape is longer) than there was in cluster 6 (where there is a short violin shape as all the cells showed high expression of this gene).
 > > 3.
 Each cluster has a unique pattern of expression of the canonical markers.
 Some clusters are very distinct as they express markers that are rarely seen in other clusters.
 In the plots for both preprocessing routes, cluster 3 is the only cluster to express MS4A1 and it doesn't express much of the other markers.
 Other clusters seem to be more similar to each other, with multiple clusters of T cells all expressing IL7R, although the expression levels of other genes vary between these cells allowing us to classify them as different subtypes.
-This makes sense because cluster 3 is far away from all the other clusters in the UMAP while the different T cell clusters are close to each other.
+This makes sense because cluster 3 is far away from all the other clusters in the UMAP while the different T cell clusters are close to each other because of their similarities.
 > {: .solution}
 {: .question}